Our 2017 rankings of the Top 10 schools for fashion design in the Southwest US.

 About TWU: Texas Woman's University was founded in 1901.
 The school is home to co-ed population of 15,655 students enrolled in more than 150 programs across four colleges and a graduate school.

 7. Texas Tech University, Lubbock, Texas

-Founded in 1923, Texas Tech University was is home to more than 35,158 students enrolled in 300 degree programs across 10 colleges.
-The College of Human Sciences is home the Department of Design (DOD).
+Texas Tech University (TTU) is home to the College of Human Sciences, Department of Design (DOD).
 The Department offers one program for aspiring fashion designers—a BS in Apparel Design and Manufacturing (ADM).
-Fashion students may also choose a minor to enhance their degree.
-Possible study areas include Art, Business, Retailing, Mass Communications, and Theater.
+ADM students may also choose a minor to enhance their degree.
+Possible minor study areas include Art, Business, Retailing, Mass Communications, and Theater.

 Fashion program highlights include two annual apparel design contests including the Design Competition and the Senior Fashion Show, undergraduate research experiences in ADM, field trips to New York, Los Angeles, London, Paris and other fashion capitals, and opportunities to submit entries to national and regional competitions such as Fashion Group International, Dallas Career Day, and the Denim Runway Project.

-The program also includes a 370-400-hour internship.
+The program also includes a 370 to 400-hour internship.
 The Department often places interns with major apparel design companies in Dallas, Los Angeles, New York, and London.
 According to the school, these internships often lead directly to a job offer.